GLYCAM-Web/GLYCAM_Delegator_Docker/README.md

 ## Prerequisites

-Although not strictly required, a **Linux operating system** will be easier for you and we will have an easier time helping you if you have trouble.
+Although not strictly required, a **Linux operating system** will be easier for you, and we will have an easier time helping you if you have trouble.

 You need to install: